lucasdillmann/dynamic-query/README.md

     }

     @GetMapping
+    public ResponseEntity<Page<Example>> example(
+        final DynamicQuerySpecification dynamicQuery,
-    public ResponseEntity<Page<Example>> example(final DynamicQuerySpecification dynamicQuery, final Pageable page) {
+        final Pageable page
+    ) {
-        // DynamicQuerySpecification will be parsed automatically using the "query" request parameter value.
-When such
+        // DynamicQuerySpecification will be parsed automatically using the "query" request
-        // parameter doesn't exist in the request, DynamicQuerySpecification will be null.
+        // parameter value.
+When such parameter doesn't exist in the request, the
+        // DynamicQuerySpecification will be null.
         // This is an example only.
-Using the repository right on the controller isn't a good pattern
+Using the repository right on the controller isn't a
-        // to be used in production code. final Page<Example> page = repository.findAll(dynamicQuery, page);
+        // good pattern to be used in production code. final Page<Example> page = repository.findAll(dynamicQuery, page);
         return ResponseEntity.ok(page);
     }